 The financial impact of family law matters varies significantly based on your specific circumstances.
 In divorce cases, the value often relates to property division, spousal support, and ongoing child support obligations.
 Your Northville family law specialist will tell you that your spouse has a legal right to receive a fair and equitable amount of your property should you decide to divorce.

 Property division can involve homes, retirement accounts, businesses, investments, and personal property.
-The total value depends on what you and your spouse accumulated during marriage.
+The total value depends on what you and your spouse accumulated during your marriage.
 Some cases involve modest assets, while others include substantial wealth requiring complex valuation and division strategies.

 Actually, the emotional value often exceeds the financial aspects.
 Custody arrangements determine your relationship with your children, and these decisions affect your family’s daily life in ways that extend far beyond money.

 Contested cases involving disputes over custody, support, or property division typically take longer.
-These matters might require multiple court hearings, discovery proceedings, mediation sessions, and potentially trial.
+These matters might require multiple court hearings, discovery proceedings, mediation sessions, and potentially a trial.
 Complex cases can extend for a year or more, particularly when they involve business valuations, custody evaluations, or high-conflict situations.

 Emergency situations involving domestic violence or immediate child safety concerns can result in temporary orders within days or weeks.
 These urgent matters receive priority attention from the courts.